bugladen/NadekoBot/docs/Commands List.md

 `.settopic` `.st` | Sets a topic on the current channel. **Requires ManageChannels server permission.** | `.st My new topic` `.setchanlname` `.schn` | Changes the name of the current channel. **Requires ManageChannels server permission.** | `.schn NewName`
 `.prune` `.clr` | `.prune` removes all Nadeko's messages in the last 100 messages. `.prune X` removes last `X` number of messages from the channel (up to 100). `.prune @Someone` removes all Someone's messages in the last 100 messages. `.prune @Someone X` removes last `X` number of 'Someone's' messages in the channel.  | `.prune` or `.prune 5` or `.prune @Someone` or `.prune @Someone X`
-`.mentionrole` `.menro` | Mentions every person from the provided role or roles (separated by a ',') on this server.
-Requires you to have the mention everyone permission. **Requires MentionEveryone server permission.** | `.menro RoleName`
+`.mentionrole` `.menro` | Mentions every person from the provided role or roles (separated by a ',') on this server. **Requires MentionEveryone server permission.** | `.menro RoleName`
 `.donators` | List of the lovely people who donated to keep this project alive.  | `.donators` `.donadd` | Add a donator to the database. **Bot owner only** | `.donadd Donate Amount` `.autoassignrole` `.aar` | Automaticaly assigns a specified role to every user who joins the server. **Requires ManageRoles server permission.** | `.aar` to disable, `.aar Role Name` to enable
+`.gvc` | Toggles game voice channel feature in the voice channel you're currently in.
+Users who join the game voice channel will get automatically redirected to the voice channel with the name of their current game, if it exists.
+Can't move users to channels that the bot has no connect permission for.
+One per server. **Requires Administrator server permission.** | `.gvc`
 `.languageset` `.langset` | Sets this server's response language.
 If bot's response strings have been translated to that language, bot will use that language in this server.
 Reset by using `default` as the locale name.
 Provide no arguments to see currently set language.  | `.langset de-DE ` or `.langset default`
 `.langsetdefault` `.langsetd` | Sets the bot's default response language.
 All servers which use a default locale will use this one.
 Setting to `default` will use the host's current culture.
 Provide no arguments to see currently set language.  | `.langsetd en-US` or `.langsetd default`
 `.languageslist` `.langli` | List of languages for which translation (or part of it) exist atm.  | `.langli`